IR

 • Risks

-• Increase in operating costs due to upswings in various commodity prices and utility expenses
+• Increase in operating costs due to upswings in various commodity prices and labor costs

 • Opportunities